 2. Teens’ Cookbook

 How about a cookbook for teens produced by and marketed by teens?
 They should ask their buddies to contribute their favorite personal or family recipes, ideally simpler recipes.
 You could create chapters for types of food, or build sections by difficulty level.
 There are low-cost online publishers that will take a digital document and turn it into a beautifully bound book that teens can promote and sell at a profit.
-They may need some guidance but much of the project can be done by them.
+They may need some guidance, but they can do much of the project themselves.
 It’s also a unique keepsake that the kids and the community can cherish.

 3. Potluck Spaghetti Dinner